Posts by Jim Nolan, Former President

 Posted January 25th, 2017 by & filed under Top News.

 The Psychology route (I took it) takes 5-7 years and costs a LOT, including the "opportunity cost", which means "the amount of income I did NOT make while I was going to school for 5-7 years."

 If you primarily want to be a THERAPIST, the MA in Counseling is the way to go, for speed…

-Posted January 24th, 2017 by & filed under Counseling at SWC, Reflections from President Nolan, Featured.
+Posted January 24th, 2017 by & filed under Counseling Program at SWC, Reflections from the President, Featured.

 Dr. Nolan answers the question "How do I become a professional counselor?"…

-Posted January 22nd, 2017 by & filed under Counseling at SWC, Top News, Reflections from President Nolan, Featured.
+Posted January 22nd, 2017 by & filed under Counseling Program at SWC, Top News, Reflections from the President, Featured.